romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 Currently, the controller code for listing articles looks messy: too many things are happening, too many query details to read the code quickly and clearly.

-Here I want to tell about one special feature of the `Porm` which doesn't exist in other node.js ORMs.
+Here I want to tell about one special feature of the `Orchid ORM` which doesn't exist in other node.js ORMs.
 There are similar capabilities in `Objection.js` and `Openrecord`, but they aren't type-safe.

 Let's start from the article's `author` field: querying author includes some nuances specific to the user model,